The State as an economic actor and human rights

 In 2018 the Working Group examined the leverage of States to promote corporate respect for human rights through its trade and investment promotion activities.
 As such, the Working Group sought to identify good practice models of integrating corporate respect for human rights in:

 - the use of “economic and trade diplomacy tools” and incentives for business such as export credit, investment guarantees, export promotion, trade advocacy and participation in trade missions; and

 - trade and investment promotion in the context of export processing zones.

-its report presented during the 38th session of the Human Rights Council, the Working Group developed practical recommendations for States and international and regional organizations relating to these policy areas , To gather information about good practice models and inform recommendations, the Working Group sought from all relevant parties.
-Find the responses to the questionnaire to inform the report
+its report presented during the 38th session of the Human Rights Council, the Working Group developed practical recommendations for States and international and regional organizations relating to these policy areas.
+To gather information about good practice models and inform recommendations, the Working Group sought inputs from all relevant parties.
+Find the responses to the questionnaire that informed the report

 The Working Group also convened a